-Please note: Windows Subsystem for Linux is highly discouraged for those unfamiliar with Linux.
-Specifically, those unfamiliar with with the Linux Command Line.
+Please note: Windows Subsystem for Linux is highly discouraged and not recommended for those unfamiliar with Linux and advanced Windows features.
+Specifically, those unfamiliar with with the Command Line.
 Please consider installing Linux in a virtual machine or dual-boot.

 Microsoft has recently made a shift towards embracing open source and providing more developer support.
 One of the biggest features they added with Windows 10 was the Windows Subsystem for Linux (WSL), which is a Linux command line within Windows.
 With the exception of a few minor adjustments, once you have WSL up and running, you can essentially follow the Ubuntu instructions.

-Having said that, setting up rails on WSL is definitely not beginner friendly.
-If you have run linux dev environments in the past you will likely be able to get up and running, but if this is all new to you it is probably more trouble than it’s worth.
+Having said that, setting up a development environment is not beginner friendly.
+If you have run Linux environments in the past you will likely be able to get up and running, but if this is all new to you it is probably more trouble than it’s worth.